-The housing stock in the Port San Antonio Regional Center follows a similar pattern as the region overall.
+The housing stock in the Port San Antonio Area Regional Center follows a similar pattern as the region overall.
 Approximately two-thirds of structures are single-family detached homes, and structures with 2 or more units account for 25% of the housing stock.

-The Port San Antonio Regional Center has a higher proportion of owner-occupied housing units than the City but a lower proportion than the MSA.
-In this Regional Center, 56% of housing units are owner-occupied (compared to 53% in the City and 63% in the MSA) and 44% are renter-occupied (compared to 47% in the City, 37% in the MSA).
+The Port San Antonio Area Regional Center has a higher proportion of owner-occupied housing units than the City but a lower proportion than the MSA.
+In this Regional Center, 51% of units are owner-occupied (comapred to 49% in City), 40% are renter occupied (compared to 45 in the city) and 10% of units are vacant.